simonecorsi/awesome/README.md

 ## Perl

 *   [AlDanial/cloc](https://github.com/AlDanial/cloc) - cloc counts blank lines, comment lines, and physical lines of source code in many programming languages.

+## Jupyter Notebook

+*   [kmather73/NotHotdog-Classifier](https://github.com/kmather73/NotHotdog-Classifier) - What would you say if I told you there is a app on the market that tell you if you have a hotdog or not a hotdog.

 ## PostScript